 Keep in mind that shrimp are scavengers.
 Therefore, you can feed them with almost anything.
 As all shrimp, Blue velvet shrimp require little feeding as long as there are algae, biofilm (and some other microorganisms to feed on) present in your tank.

 If you have plants, you will always find them actively searching through them and grazing on them.
 Do not worry, they do not eat healthy plants.
-However, they will eat dying, rotting or decaying plant.
+However, they will eat dying, rotting, or decaying plants.

 Make sure to add some leaves to their diet, Indian almond leaves would be a great choice because of their outstanding qualities and properties (read my article about almond leaves in a shrimp tank).